 Christmas is fast approaching.
 This is how you get ready for Christmas now?

-Now is the time to get it all together, earlier and smarter.
+Now is the time to get it all together earlier and smarter.

-To start make lists.
+To start, make lists.

-Lists are awesome.
+The lists are awesome.

 Use them everywhere.

-I have a small chalkboard where I quickly write down things as we run out of them, then I add them to my phone.
+I have a small chalkboard where I quickly write down things as we run out of them, and then I add them to my phone.

 How to get ready for Christmas now:

-Make your gift giving list
+Make your gift-giving list

 Start saving